Take the pressure off, reduce your stress

 - Eat well.
 Don't skip meals, because hunger can leave you vulnerable to stress.
 And don’t overeat, either, because you might feel lethargic and unable to cope.

-Information on minimizing stress and the government’s role in helping deal with stress and other mental health issues.
+Health Canada has information on minimizing stress and the government’s role in helping deal with stress and other mental health issues.

 UCLA has several free guided meditation (audio; English and Spanish) developed with their Mindful Awareness Research Center.